otto-de/api-guidelines/decisions/README.md

 ## Add a new decision

-To add a new decision, follow the [ADR guidelines](https://github.com/otto-ec/techwriting_hub/blob/main/how-tos/how-to-create-an-adr.md) (internal link).
+To add a new decision, proceed as follows:

+1. Follow the [ADR guidelines](https://github.com/otto-ec/techwriting_hub/blob/main/how-tos/how-to-create-an-adr.md) (internal link).<br>
 If you can't access the provided link, use [this template](https://github.com/joelparkerhenderson/architecture-decision-record/tree/main/locales/en/templates/decision-record-template-by-michael-nygard) by Michael Nygard to add a new decision regarding a guideline.
-When you add a new decision, make sure to add a sequential number to the file name.
-In the decision, reference the related guideline(s).
+1. In the decision, reference the related guideline(s).
+1. Add a sequential number to the file name.

 ## Update a decision filed in the `dev-context` folder